 Teaching Guiding Skills

 Teaching guiding skills is very much part of my life as a guide.
 For the past four years I have been teaching tour guiding courtesy of my local authority.
 I’m also participating in other projects.
 Indeed, I am finding increasingly diverse contexts in which I can bring guide training to bear!

 Such training should not be seen purely within the context of tour guiding.
 Training in guiding skills develops presentation skills, as well as skills in leadership and people management.
 It helps develop research techniques such as collating and prioritising material.
 Moreover such training builds confidence in both teamwork and individual performance.

-I teach two courses through Idea Store Learning, the adult education service at the London Borough of Tower Hamlets.
+I teach three courses through Idea Store Learning, the adult education service at the London Borough of Tower Hamlets.
 These courses give basic guiding skills to newcomers, and they give desirable CPD to experienced guides.
 To both groups they provide a deeper experience of the real East End.